Blog

 Photo by

-Have you ever gotten to the end of a busy day and felt like your brain was too fried to even decide what to eat?
-Instead of going to the grocery store and picking up some vegetables to cook, you make a beeline for the fast food drive-through.
+Have you ever gotten to the end of a busy day and couldn’t decide what to eat?
+Instead of heading to the grocery store for something nutritious, you make a beeline for the fast food drive-through.

-If something similar has happened to you, it may be due to decision fatigue — the diminishing capacity to make decisions as the day goes on.
+If this sounds familiar, it may be due to decision fatigue — the diminishing capacity to make decisions as the day goes on.

-Read on to learn what the decision fatigue definition is, what the symptoms are, and how to reduce and prevent decision fatigue in the workplace.
+Read on to learn more about the symptoms of decision fatigue, its causes, and how to prevent it in the workplace.

 What is decision fatigue?